brevdev/brev-cli/docs/CONTRIBUTING.md

 ## e2e tests

+e2e tests are tests that spawn a docker container and runs brev setupworkspace inside of it.

 ### generate workflows for github actions

+It takes forever to run these sequentially, so we use github actions to run them in parallel.
+I tried running them sequentially in github actions, but it  timed out. to generate the workflows for github actions, run:

 ```
 make gen-e2e
 ```

 ### configure a runner fo e2e tests

 TODO:
   - configure workspace env var for token

 start a workspace using this repo as a base

 ```sh
 brev start https://github.com/brevdev/brev-cli